olamichalko/Computational-Musicology-2019/README.md

 +     geom_bar(position="dodge")
 ![modetitayada](modetitayada.png)

-#Furthermore, I looked at the keys used by both ladies and it results that Tita Merello sings predominantly in A#, B and G, whereas Ada Falcon in A, A# and C. Interisting is a fact that Tita Morello did not sing even one song in key C (on basis of this sample).
+#Furthermore, I looked at the keys used by both ladies and it results that Tita Merello sings predominantly in A#, B and G, whereas Ada Falcon in A, A# and C. Interesting is a fact that Tita Morello did not sing even one song in key C (on basis of this sample).

 ggplot(adaytita, aes(x=key, fill=artist_name))+
 +     geom_bar(position="dodge")